Memorial Day: Jackson, Mississippi

+On April 26, 1865, in Jackson, Mississippi, Sue Landon Vaughan decorated the graves of Confederate and Union soldiers according to her account.
+The first reference to this event however did not appear until many years later.
+Mention of the observance is inscribed on the southeast panel of the Confederate Monument in Jackson, erected in 1891.
+Vaughan's account is contradicted by contemporary sources.

 Charleston, South Carolina

-Of documented commemorations occurring after the end of the Civil War and with the same purpose as Logan's proclamation, the earliest occurred in Charleston, South Carolina.
-On May 1, 1865, formerly enslaved Black adults and children held a parade of 10,000 people to honor 257 dead Union soldiers.
-Those soldiers had been buried in a mass grave at the Washington Race Course, having died at the Confederate prison camp located there.
-After the city fell, recently freed persons unearthed and properly buried the soldiers.
-Then, on May 1, they held a parade and placed flowers.
-The estimate of 10,000 people comes from contemporaneous reporting, more recently unearthed by Historian David W. Blight, following references in archived material from Union veterans where the events were also described.
-Blight cites articles in the Charleston Daily Courier and the New-York Tribune.
+On May 1, 1865, in Charleston, South Carolina, the recently freed Black population held a parade of 10,000 people to honor 257 dead Union soldiers.
+The soldiers had been buried in a mass grave at the Washington Race Course, having died at the Confederate prison camp located there.
+After the city fell, the freed Black population unearthed and properly buried the soldiers, placing flowers at their graves.
+The event was reported contemporaneously in the Charleston Daily Courier and the New-York Tribune.
+Historian David Blight has called this commemoration the first Memorial Day.
+However, no direct link has been established between this event and General John Logan's 1868 proclamation for a national holiday.

-No direct link has been established between this event and Logan's 1868 proclamations.
-Although Blight has claimed that "African Americans invented Memorial Day in Charleston, South Carolina", in 2012, he stated that he "has no evidence" that the event in Charleston effectively led to General Logan's call for the national holiday.